PurityLake/whopper/README.md

 To create the program use `make exe`

-To create a static library use `make lib-static`
+To create a static library use `make static`

-To create a shared library use `make lib-shared`
+To create a shared library use `make shared`

 Usage: